-Free Yandex.DNS Internet safety service restricts access to malicious sites, as well as resources that are not suitable for children viewing.
-This service is conveniently integrated into Keenetic routers, allowing the owner to protect either all home devices at once, or to choose filtering for them separately through easy-to-understand ready-made profiles.
+Free Yandex.DNS Internet safety service restricts access to malicious sites and resources that are not suitable for children viewing.
+This service is conveniently integrated into Keenetic routers, allowing the owner to protect either all home devices at once or to choose filtering for them separately through easy-to-understand ready-made profiles.

 The Yandex.DNS service is a separate component of the KeeneticOS operating system.
-A user can add or remove this Internet filter from the system, as well as turn it on or off completely, without affecting the parameters of the Internet connection: Yandex.DNS will work behind any NATs and with any frequently changing dynamic address.
+A user can add or remove this Internet filter from the system and turn it on or off completely without affecting the Internet connection parameters: Yandex.DNS will work behind any NATs and with any frequently changing dynamic address.

 Yandex.DNS has four profiles, which filter access to a particular category of sites: